AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 &nbsp;&nbsp;Witness to these events was the eldest starlight Kami, Ō-Seiza-Ryū.
 The dragon watched the destruction of the world unfurl beneath him, the shattering of islands on his perfect map.
 He also saw this princess' great kindness, her selflessness in the face of despair.
 Seeing this contrast, this light in a moment of darkness, touched at Ō-Seiza-Ryū's heart, and for the first time he shed a single tear, which fell onto the map.

-From where Kazuko-sama stood, she saw a shooting star descend through the sky towards her, a trail of light blue streaking through the sky behind it.
+From where Kazuko-hime stood, she saw a shooting star descend through the sky towards her, a trail of light blue streaking through the sky behind it.
 Instinctually she reached out her hand, and the meteor landed gently in her palm.
 Upon landing, a sphere of blue energy emanated out from the meteor to protect the island, pushing back the incoming tsunami.
-After the light and noise had subsided, Kazuko-sama adjusted her eyes to see in her hand a magatama, a sacred jewel made from the tear of the constellation dragon.
+After the light and noise had subsided, Kazuko-hime adjusted her eyes to see in her hand a magatama, a sacred jewel made from the tear of the constellation dragon.
 She also saw her island, unscathed from the expected disaster, and something beginning to rise out of the water.

 What appeared before her was a kaijū, a bestial titan awoken from its underwater slumber.
-Within the creature's eyes Kazuko-sama say rage, but she also saw confusion, and pain.
+Within the creature's eyes Kazuko-hime say rage, but she also saw confusion, and pain.
 In that moment she chose to reach out to the creature, stretching out a hand to it and singing to it a traditional tune she learned as a child.
 The creature, initially set on a path of destruction, became receptive to her, and the hatred in its eyes began to fade.
 She touched the head of the massive creature as it knelt down and blessed it, and she felt it thank her in its own way.
 After it turned back into the ocean, leaving their island in safety.
-From then Princess Kazuko-sama was the new lord of the island, and she always kept with her the magatama she was gifted that day, that became known as Ryūsei-Namida.
+From then Princess Kazuko-hime was the new lord of the island, and she always kept with her the magatama she was gifted that day, that became known as Ryūsei-Namida.
 Thus ends the tale of the Compassionate Princess.

 {{attribution *The History of Sumiriku*}}